abdurakhmonoff/data-structures-and-algorithms-kotlin/src/algorithms/sorting/bubble_sort/README.md

 ### Bubble sort

-This code implements a bubble sort algorithm in Kotlin for an array of integers.
+This code implements a bubble sort algorithm for an array of integers.
 The algorithm works by iterating over the array and comparing adjacent elements.
 If the adjacent elements are not in the correct order, they are swapped.
 This process is repeated until the entire array is sorted.
 The outer loop iterates over the array indices, while the inner loop compares adjacent elements of the array and swaps them if they are in the wrong order.